Tea Tree Oil

 Possibly Effective for...

 - Fungus infections of the nails (onychomycosis).
-Topical application of 100% tea tree oil solution, twice daily for six months, can cure fungal toenail infection in about 18% of people who try it.
-It can also improve nail appearance and symptoms in about 56% of patients after three months and 60% of patients after six months of treatment.
+Applying 100% tea tree oil solution to the skin twice daily for 6 months can cure fungal toenail infection in about 18% of people who try it.
+It can also improve nail appearance and symptoms in about 56% of patients after 3 months and 60% of patients after 6 months of treatment.
 It seems to be comparable to twice daily application of clotrimazole 1% solution (Fungoid, Lotrimin, Lotrimin AF).
 Lower concentrations of tea tree oil do not seem to be as effective.
-For example, there is some evidence that a 5% tea tree oil cream applied three times daily for two months has no benefit.
+For example, there is some evidence that a 5% tea tree oil cream applied three times daily for 2 months has no benefit.

 Insufficient Evidence to Rate Effectiveness for...

 - Bacterial infection of the vagina (bacterial vaginosis).
 Early research suggests that tea tree oil may benefit people with bacterial vaginosis.